42749973344

 Here’s how to check for iOS software updates:

-1. Open the Settings app.
-Tap General > Software Update, then wait while iOS checks for updates.
+1. Open Settings > General > Software Update.
+Wait while iOS checks for updates.

-2. Tap Download and Install to update your iPhone to the latest iOS version, then follow the password prompts to complete installation.
+2. Tap Download and Install.
+Follow the password prompts to complete the installation.

 Check for app updates

-Installing the latest security patches to all apps will help keep your iPhone secure and fast.
-To enable automatic app updates on an iPhone, open the Settings app, tap App Store, and ensure App Updates is toggled on.
-Now apps that require updates will install automatically.
+Installing the latest security patches for all your apps will help keep your iPhone secure and fast.
+To enable automatic app updates on your iPhone, go to Settings > Apps > App Store and toggle App Updates on.

 Turn off location services

 Many apps need location services to function.
-Google Maps can't take you home if the app can't locate you.
+Apple Maps or Google Maps can't take you home if the app can't locate you.
 Ride-sharing apps can't track a ride in real time without GPS coordinates.
-But these location services don’t need to run 24/7. and the latest versions of iOS do a pretty good job of automatically managing your iPhone’s resources
+But these location services don’t need to run 24/7.

 Here’s how to turn off or edit location services:

-2. To turn off Location Services for specific apps, find the relevant app and tap its name to set permissions.
-Choose between Never, Ask Next Time Or When I Share, and While Using the App.
+2. Toggle Location Services off to remove permissions from all apps.
+Alternatively, tap the app you want to edit and select Never, Ask Next Time Or When I Share, or While Using the App.

-A worrisome reason for a slow iPhone is malware.
-Although rare, iPhones can get infected with viruses and other threats.
-Jailbroken iPhones are at an even higher risk of malware infection.
+Although rare, iPhones can get infected with viruses and other malware, which can slow down your device’s performance.
+Jailbroken iPhones are at an even higher risk of malware infection because they do not have Apple’s built-in security protections.

-AVG Mobile Security for iPhone & iPad is a lightweight cybersecurity tool custom built for iOS.
-It scans your network connections to make sure they’re secure, helping prevent unwanted traffic and blocking any malware from infecting your device.
+Download and install a cybersecurity tool to protect your device.
+AVG Mobile Security for iPhone & iPad is lightweight and custom-built for iOS to block threats.
+The award-winning app will scan your network connections to make sure they’re secure, helping prevent unwanted traffic and blocking malware from infecting your device.

-To disable low power mode on iPhone, open the Settings app, tap Battery, then toggle off Low Power Mode.
+To disable low power mode on iPhone, go to Settings > Battery and toggle off Low Power Mode.

-Disabling Low Power Mode in iOS battery settings.
+Turning off Low Power Mode within iPhone settings.

 Disable automatic iCloud backup

-Although it’s important to regularly back up your iPhone, when your device uploads large volumes of data to iCloud automatically, it can slow your phone down at an inopportune moment.
-By setting iCloud backup to manual, you can choose exactly when this takes place, helping to prevent your processing power from being suddenly throttled.
+It’s important to regularly back up your iPhone, but when your device uploads large volumes of data to iCloud automatically, it can slow your phone down at an inopportune moment.
+Setting iCloud backup to manual means you can choose exactly when this takes place, helping to prevent your processing power from being suddenly throttled.

 Check your internet connection

-“My iPhone is running slow,” often means, “the internet on my iPhone is running slow.”
-In most cases, slow internet isn’t a problem with your iPhone.
-You can make your iPhone’s internet faster by checking that your Wi-Fi network and mobile data connection are working.
+When people say “my iPhone is running slow” they often mean “the internet on my iPhone is running slow,” which, in most cases, isn’t due to a problem with your device.
+To improve internet speed, start by checking that your Wi-Fi network or mobile data connection is stable and working properly.

 Here are a few ways to diagnose the cause of your iPhone’s slow internet connection: